My history in optics

 Feeling I should see what it is like to actually make things, I joined OSRAM, the LED and lamp manufacturer, where I made illumination optics work: I educated and coordinated the community of over 100 optical engineers who then knew each other, collaborated with and helped each other, and had a sense of belonging to a diverse, world wide group working in the same field.
 After applying what I learned at ARRI, the leading maker of cameras and lamp heads for the movie industry, I decided I should go back to being on my own: by helping as many people as I can in as many companies as I can to get their illumination optics right.

-I can help you get your illumination optics right in several ways: I can help you choose the right direction early on, I can do complete optical design projects for you, and I can teach optics to you and your engineers, and I can look over your shoulder while you're doing things on your own.
+I can help you get your illumination optics right in several ways: I can help you choose the right direction early on, I can do complete optical design projects for you, I can teach optics to you and your engineers, and I can look over your shoulder while you're doing things on your own.

 I am also an experienced scientific and numerical software programmer.
 I speak C++, Matlab, Visual Basic, and more.